King’s Group Academies Gender Pay Gap Report

 Bonus payments

-Our core pay policies do not contain facilities for bonus payments and these are therefore only paid in very exceptional circumstances, as was the case for the current year.
+Our core pay policies do not contain facilities for bonus payments.

 [1] E.g. cleaning, catering, administration